 - Large piece of scrap felt for bottom of the box

-- 1/4-inch Natural twisted sisal rope (4 packages for a large diaper box)
+- 1/4-inch Natural twisted sisal rope (about 400 feet for a large diaper box)

 Preparing the box: